Guidance

 An integral part of the rehabilitation programme as it allows the prisoner to nurture effective, cultural and work interests.

-The supervisory judge can grant bonus leave to convicted people who are not considered a danger to society, when they have maintained good behaviour and have served a large part of their sentence.
+The supervisory judge can grant bonus leave to inmates who are not considered a danger to society, when they have maintained good behaviour and have served a large part of their sentence.
 Each leave period cannot exceed 15 days’ duration and cannot be granted for more than a total of 45 days in a year.
 If a relative or a live-in partner is terminally ill, the judicial authority or the supervisory judge can grant all remand and convicted prisoners and internees leave to visit the sick person.
 At the leave expiry time, inmates not returning to prison with unjustifiable reasons will undergo disciplinary sanctions, if their absence is within three to twelve hours; in all other cases, the inmates will be charged with escape.
 When leave is denied, the prisoner has a short time within which to lodge a complaint.

 Early release